duhow/xiaoai-patch/README.md

 - LX05 - Xiaoai Speaker Play
 - L09G - Xiaomi Mi Smart Speaker
-- Xiaomi Mi AI Speaker 2 Gen
+- L15A - Xiaomi Mi AI Speaker 2 Gen
+- MDZ-25-DT - Xiaomi Mi AI Speaker 1 Gen (?)

 You will also need a computer with Linux and: